Hussam-creator/cybersecurity-portfolio/Writeups/HackTheBox/Forest/README.md

 ## Enumeration

-Intial enumeration was performed by running a port scan to idenitfy open ports and services
+Initial enumeration was performed by running a port scan to idenitfy open ports and services
 ```
 nmap 10.129.95.210 -sCV -A -p-
 ```